garyfleming/product-engineering/estimates.md

 | --- | --- | --- | --- |
 | Lean Agile Glasgow | 14th June 2023 | 45m approx. | ? |

 ^ I've literally never said these words out loud.
 Never in practice.
-Never for anything else.
+Never for anything else. *I* am lacking experience.
 There's clearly a structure I'm following and a plan I have in mind, but I don't know if that's sound knowledge based on my understanding of this subject and the constraints we have today.
 I mean, the fact I have slides is a pretty obvious indicator that it's not all just off the cuff thinking.
 I had to write the slides.
 It took many hours.
 Including writing and planning to say this part here about how I haven't practiced, but do have a structure.
-^ TODO make a note of the stopwatch time and add the data here.

 ---

+# Too Meta?

+---

-Too Meta?
+# Too Meta?

 ^ TODO insert picture of me here